 What is Bridging the Gap?

-Bridging the Gap is a temporary contact program for individuals getting out of treatment or other facilities.
+Bridging the Gap is a program for individuals getting out of treatment or other facilities where AA members volunteer to be temporary contacts and introduce newcomers to Alcoholics Anonymous in general and in their community.

 In Area 60, the BtG Committee brings together the service coordinators and volunteers of several other service committees -- Accessibilities, Cooperation with the Professional Community (CPC), Corrections, Public Information (PI), and Treatment -- in order to communicate and support each other in this vital AA effort to reach newcomers.